MajliTech/DailyBing/README.md

 You may now new Microsoft app, Bing Wallpaper, which changes wallpapers once a day.
 Well, this is exactly the same, except is fully open source.
 ## Compatibility
 You will find the notes about it in Releases.
+## Pull requests
+Pull requests are welcome.
+If you know how to implemnt Unix wallpaper change, i really need that.